5 Proven Resume Tricks For Stay-At-Home Moms

 Instead, start with a combined Branding Statement and Skills section that draws attention to the achievements you’ve made in the top 4 job-related skills for your targeted role.
 Add a Recent Experience section (with a reverse chronological format starting with your most recent experience and working back), outline your transferrable skills in action and what resulted from any volunteer or home management experience you have, and summarize the top highlights from older relevant experience in a short paragraph (without dates if the experience is from over 10 years ago).

-I’ve even designed a modern resume template with 8 color schemes that will help those making major career changes get through ATS and in front of recruiters and hiring managers making interview decisions.
+I’ve even designed modern resume templates with 10 color schemes that will help those making major career changes get through ATS and in front of recruiters and hiring managers making interview decisions.

 Shop ATS-friendly resume template